 The Shelby van was a cosmetic package only.
 No mechanical modifications were made.
 It came with the regular production Dodge truck throttle- body fuel injected 318, similar to what was used in the Shelby Dakota.

 The vans were white with blue stripes that wrapped around the entire vehicle.
 Special graphics included “Shelby” decals on the lower side panels and “Fuel Injection” decals on the front fenders.
 A Shelby medallion was displayed on the front hood and the wheels had Shelby center caps.

+The rear-door-mounted spare tire cover had a large “C/S” logo.
 The interior included the leather-wrapped Shelby signature steering wheel, Shelby logo embroidered on the captain chairs both front and rear, throw-rugs with embroidered Shelby logo, and a Shelby “Limited Production” numbered dash plaque.